News from the homestead

 I have two roosters, Colonel Sanders is a Jersey Giant, the more “traditional” all white rooster with a large comb and waddle (two terms I learned this month!).
 And Norman is a perky Silkie with an attitude much larger than his petite size.
 Norman had some adjustment issues with me early on and would often approach me aggressively when I’d enter the enclosure.
 It didn’t matter to him that I was bringing the flock food and water–he obviously viewed me as a threat and responded like the protective overseer he ordained to be.
 I didn’t blame him, he was doing his job.
 But the Colonel didn’t like his style and after the first few weeks of my trying different ways to make Norman comfortable with me, he decided to intervene and show Norman who was the alpha male of the barnyard.
 Yup after a few weeks of observing my attempts, my sweet Jersey Giant rooster stepped in to defend me against Norman’s posturing, and it worked!
 No more Norman problems and if he even starts to act up, the Colonel comes to my aid.
 He taught me another way to look at leadership.

 I’ve lost three hens in pretty rapid succession just after moving.
 I was warned about getting too attached to them as they are often the victim of illness, aging, predators, or other untimely ends.
-But I didn’t listen to that sage advice and formed an immediate bonds with my flock (with the exception of the delayed bonding with Norman, that took a little longer).
+But I didn’t listen to that sage advice and formed an immediate bond with my flock (with the exception of the delayed bonding with Norman, that took a little longer).
 With the demise of each hen, I tried to determine what may have been the cause and then sadly, and rather unceremoniously, dispensed with them.
 I think after the third loss, I started coming to terms with nature and accepting that along with the joy of tending to my flock, I will have to occasionally also have to suffer the losses.

 Each visit to the coop makes me feel loved.
 The “girls” as Mike and I affectionately call our hens, run from every direction to greet me.
 They circle around my feet and the clucks of utter excitement make me giggle with childlike delight.
 I’ve learned that even very simple things can cause great joy.
 That’s an important thing for me to keep in mind as I set to the smelly task of cleaning up the coop!
 I’ve learned to love the warmth of freshly laid eggs and the sounds of the girls clucking wildly while waiting for their turn in their favorite laying box.
 I’ve learned which hens prefer which box and that different breeds lay different color eggs.
 I’ve learned that pecking order is a real thing and that chickens lose their pin feathers in fall to be replaced with thicker ones to help keep them stay warm in winter.
 I’ve learned how they sleep standing up on bars (I’ll never complain about an uncomfortable bed again!).
 I’ve learned what kinds of snacks they like best and it satisfies some deep part of my soul to sit and watch them devour the afternoon treats I bring them.
 I learned to laugh when I literally fall down while manhandling 50-pound bags of feed.